Distributed Online Private Learning of Convex Nondecomposable Objectives: Introduction

 \subsection{Related Works}

-\textbf{Distributed offline learning:} The study of distributed offline algorithm is relatively mature, such as subgradient-push \cite{Nedic2015}, primal-dual \cite{Li2019,Shi2015}, gradient tracking \cite{Pu2020,Qu2018,Nedic2017}, subgradient rescaling \cite{Mai2019}, asynchronous optimization \cite{Zhang2020,Tian2020}, etc. Generally, the algorithm is said to be \emph{elegant} if it achieves a linear rate $\mathcal{O}\left( a^t \right)$, $0<a<1$, for strongly convex objectives or a sublinear rate $\mathcal{O}( 1/t^2 )$ for convex ones, where $t$ denotes the update counter.
+\textbf{Distributed offline learning:} The study of distributed offline algorithm is relatively mature, such as subgradient-push \cite{Nedic2015}, primal-dual \cite{Li2019,Shi2015}, gradient tracking \cite{Pu2020,Qu2018,Nedic2017}, stochastic optimization \cite{Hu2022}, asynchronous optimization \cite{Zhang2020,Tian2020}, etc. Generally, the algorithm is said to be \emph{elegant} if it achieves a linear rate $\mathcal{O}\left( a^t \right)$, $0<a<1$, for strongly convex objectives or a sublinear rate $\mathcal{O}( 1/t^2 )$ for convex ones, where $t$ denotes the update counter.

 \textbf{Distributed online learning:} In practice, a host of application scenarios are dynamic, and data often needs online processing to respond quickly to the real-time needs of users.
 For example, many people are always keen on online activities, such as watching videos, reading news, shopping, and so on.
 In order to increase advertising revenue, IT companies have to provide quality ad push services for each user based on their browsing data.
 As users' online activities are dynamic and uncertain over time, the task of sampling data on all users needs to be performed repeatedly.
 In consequence, handling nearly petabytes of data every day is their daily routine.
 Thus, this naturally calls for online learning capabilities.
 In recent years, various types of distributed online algorithms have been developed, such as ADMM-based \cite{Akbari2019,Xu2015}, primal-dual \cite{Yuan2018,Koppel2015,Koppel2018}, dual-averaging \cite{Hosseini2016,Lee2017}, weight-balancing \cite{Xu2021}, subgradient-push \cite{Akbari2017}, mirror descent \cite{Yi2020,Shahrampour2018} and so on.

 To measure the real-time performance, \cite{Mateos2014} presented a standard metric called as \emph{regret}.
 Note that an online learning algorithm is claimed to be \emph{good} if its regret is sublinear.
 It is well known that the optimal regret bound is an order $\mathcal{O}( \sqrt{T} )$ (resp. $\mathcal{O}( \log T )$) for convex (resp. strongly convex) objectives.